Chanikya333-1/customer-churn-prediction-using--ML/README.md

 # Customer Churn Prediction using Machine Learning

-This project, developed by **Chanikya Kothi**, focuses on predicting customer churn using a real-world Telco customer dataset.
+This project, focuses on predicting customer churn using a real-world Telco customer dataset.
 The goal is to apply machine learning techniques to understand key drivers of churn and help businesses improve customer retention strategies.

 ## Overview